Picking a domain name is crucial for anyone who is creating a new website.

 How Domain Names Work

-Domain names are a shortcut to memorising complicated IP addresses.
+Domain names are a shortcut to memorizing complicated IP addresses.
 Without a domain name, you would have to enter a full IP address into the web browser’s address bar.
+Instead of type in ‘rovity.io’, you would have to use a string of numbers like 188.8.131.52.

 Owning names that are easy to remember would surely help potential visitors find your website faster through a search engine like Google Search.

-If you wish to access the website using the IP Address, there need to be specific server configuration in place as well.
+Suppose you wish to access the website using the IP Address.
+In that case, there needs to be a specific server configuration in place as well.
 For many people using the internet, this is difficult and time-consuming.

 Here, domain names act as the middleman and make this process simple.